-Also effective January 1, 2020, our Audit Committee and the Conflicts Committee of the general partner of CVR Partners approved, and our indirect, wholly owned subsidiary, CVR Services, LLC ("CVR Services") and certain other of our subsidiaries on the one hand, and CVR Partners, its general partner, and its subsidiaries on the other hand, entered into, the Corporate MSA, which is comprised of various management and service agreements.
-The Corporate MSA provides for payment by each service recipient under the Corporate MSA of a monthly fee for goods and services supplied under the Corporate MSA, subject to netting and an annual true up, as well as pass-through of any direct costs incurred on behalf of a service recipient without markup.
+Under the Corporate MSA, the general partner of CVR Partners (the "General Partner") and CVR Partners and its subsidiaries, as "service recipients" thereunder, obtain certain management and other administrative and professional services from our indirect, wholly owned subsidiary, CVR Services, LLC ("CVR Services").
+The Corporate MSA provides for payment by each service recipient, including the General Partner and CVR Partners and its subsidiaries, of a monthly fee for goods and services supplied thereunder, subject to netting and an annual true up, as well as pass-through of any direct costs incurred on behalf of a service recipient without markup.
+Any party may terminate the Corporate MSA upon at least 90 days' notice.